 What is Law Firm SEO?

-Law firm SEO is a niche of search engine optimization and local marketing that focuses specifically on lawyers and their practices.
-You may also hear it referred to as law firm SEO marketing or attorney SEO marketing.
-It focuses on a variety of tactics, all designed to draw your ideal customers to you.
+Law firm SEO, also known as lawyer SEO, is a niche of search engine optimization and local marketing that focuses specifically on lawyers and their practices.

 Chapter 1: The Fundamentals of Law Firm SEO Marketing